RosieBarrows/4ch-py/README.md

 3. Open the etags_ra.sh file.
 Change the value of T_LV to be the !!
 RA !! label in your mesh.

-**MAKE SURE YOU HAVE A VALID CARP LICENSE (used for mguvc command)** **NOTE - YOUR VERSION OF CARP MUST BE THE VERSION THAT INCLUDES A --CUSTOM-APEX FLAG FOR THE UVCS**
+**MAKE SURE YOU HAVE A VALID CARP LICENSE (used for mguvc command)** **NOTE - YOUR VERSION OF CARP MUST BE THE VERSION THAT INCLUDES A --CUSTOM-APEX FLAG FOR THE UVCS (i.e. Nov 2022 or later)**

 In 1_calculate_UVCs.sh, the path to the heartFolder is provided.
 Check that this is the correct path and that the text within this file provides the name of your heart folder.